Skip to main content

 Coverage and cost comparison of Reclast vs. Prolia

-Reclast and Prolia can be expensive treatment options as they’re not available as generic drugs.
+Reclast and Prolia can be expensive treatment options, especially when compared to an oral bisphosphonate like Fosamax (alendronate).
 They’re also typically administered in a hospital or clinical setting, which can come with additional costs.

 Reclast may be covered by some private insurance plans.
-However, it is not typically covered by Medicare Part D or Medicare Advantage plans.
-Reclast may be covered by part A if the infusion is delivered in an inpatient hospital or part B if the infusion is administered in an outpatient setting.
-The average retail cost for one Reclast infusion ranges from $1,000 to $2,000.
+It is not typically covered by Medicare Part D, because it is given in a healthcare setting and not dispensed from a retail pharmacy.
+However, Reclast may be covered by part A if the infusion is delivered during an inpatient hospital stay or part B if the infusion is administered in an outpatient setting.
+The average retail cost for one dose of Reclast is on average $1,565 for one, 5 mg/100 ml solution.
+You can ask your provider if they will accept a SingleCare card and pay as low as $81.

 Typically covered by insurance?
 Yes Yes